Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 † Studies that include children or children/adolescents but not studies limited to postpubertal adolescents

-Physicians, patients, and caregivers should discuss the response to medication-related toxicity, taking into account its severity, the relative need for viral suppression, and the available ARV options.
+Management of medication-related toxicity should take into account its severity, the relative need for viral suppression, and the available ARV options.
 In general, mild and moderate toxicities do not require discontinuation of therapy or drug substitution.
 However, even mild adverse effects may have a negative impact on medication adherence and should be discussed before therapy is initiated, at regular provider visits, and at onset of any adverse effects.
-Common, self-limited adverse effects should be anticipated.
-For example, when initiating therapy with boosted protease inhibitors (PIs) many patients experience gastrointestinal (GI) adverse effects such as nausea, vomiting, diarrhea, and abdominal pain.
+Common, self-limited adverse effects should be anticipated, and reassurance provided that many adverse effects will resolve after the first few weeks of cART.
+For example, when initiating therapy with boosted protease inhibitors (PIs) many patients experience gastrointestinal adverse effects such as nausea, vomiting, diarrhea, and abdominal pain.
 Instructing patients to take PIs with food may help minimize these side effects.
 Some patients may require antiemetics and antidiarrheal agents for symptom management.
 Central nervous system (CNS) adverse effects are commonly encountered when initiating therapy with efavirenz.
 Symptoms can include dizziness, drowsiness, vivid dreams, or insomnia.
-Patients should be instructed to take efavirenz-containing regimens at bedtime to help minimize these adverse effects and be advised that these side effects should diminish or disappear within 2 to 4 weeks of initiating therapy.
-In addition, mild rash can be treated with drugs such as antihistamines.
+Patients should be instructed to take efavirenz-containing regimens at bedtime to help minimize these adverse effects and be advised that these side effects should diminish or disappear within 2 to 4 weeks of initiating therapy in most people.
+In addition, mild rash can be ameliorated with drugs such as antihistamines.
 For some moderate toxicities, using a drug in the same class as the one causing toxicity but with a different toxicity profile may be sufficient and discontinuation of all therapy may not be required.
-Severe, life-threatening toxicity requires discontinuation of all ARV drugs and the initiation of appropriate supportive therapy (depending on the type of toxicity).
-Once the patient is stable and toxicity has resolved, another drug can be substituted for the drug associated with the toxicity.

 To summarize, management strategies for drug intolerance include: